 Action Lead Specifics Retain/Revise/

 Implementers Complete/Delete

-Review land- Counties, Older communities should review Retain
+Review land- Counties, Older communities should review Revise

 cash donation municipalities, their subdivision codes or land-

 ordinances park districts cash donation ordinances to make

 sure open space donation

 requirements or in-lieu fees apply

 during redevelopment, that they

 are at least 10 acres per 1,000

 people (or at least 4 acres per 1,000

 in dense areas), and that in-lieu fee

 values reflect current land values.

 Municipalities should work closely

 with park districts in this regard;

 higher donation requirements

 coupled with higher allowable

 densities will tend to encourage

 compact development.

 Communities expecting new

 growth should review their

 ordinances to ensure they provide

 rules on land donation to ensure

 land is well-located.
 It is also in the

 public interest to allow developers

-to donate land in the floodplain;
+to donate land with natural

+resource values, such as woods,

+wetlands, and floodplains; park

-park districts should strongly
+districts should strongly consider

-consider accepting these lands as
+accepting these lands as part of the

-part of the donation and manage
+donation and manage them as

-them as passive recreational open
+passive recreational open space.

-space.